Central Florida Reception Center

-The Central Florida Reception Center is a state prison for men located in Orlando, Orange County, Florida, which is owned and operated by the Florida Department of Corrections.
-This facility was opened in 1988 (as the Orange Correctional Institution) and has a maximum capacity of 1659 prisoners, at a mix of security levels, as an inmate intake and processing center.
+The Central Florida Reception Center (CFRC) is a state-operated prison for men located in Orlando, Orange County, Florida, which is owned and operated by the Florida Department of Corrections.
+This facility was opened in 1988 as the Orange Correctional Institution and has a maximum capacity of 1,473 prisoners.
+It houses inmates at minimum, medium, and close security levels and serves as an inmate intake and processing center.

-The Central Florida Reception Center, East Unit is an adjacent state prison for men with capacity for another 1407 prisoners.
+The Central Florida Reception Center, East Unit, is an adjacent state prison for men with capacity for another 1,407 prisoners.
+In addition, Central Florida Reception Center, South Unit, has a capacity for 150 inmates.